MilanMayur/Smart-Health-Monitor/README.md

 # Smart-Health-Monitor
 A full-stack health monitoring platform that enables users to track vital health metrics, assess disease risks using AI models, and get a personalised diet plan along with a workout plan.
-Built with a modular architecture using Next.js (Frontend), NestJS (Backend), and Flask (ML Services).
+Built with a modular architecture using Next.js (Frontend), NestJS (Backend), Flask (ML Services) and MongoDB Atlas for database.

 ## 🛠️ Tech Stack
 - **Frontend:** Next.js, Tailwind CSS